Meet Ta7talíya Nahanee,

 Decolonial Designer & Facilitator, and Critical Indigenous Scholar

-Ta7talíya Michelle Nahanee belongs to Sḵwx̱wú7mesh Úxwumixw (Squamish Nation).
-She is a decolonial creative & educator living and working in her ancestral homelands on the shared territory of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) peoples also known as the City of Vancouver.
-Through facilitation, workshops, workbooks and games, Ta7talíya’s mission is to support everyone in increasing Indigenous inclusion by unlearning anti-Indigenous racism and implementing the Truth and Reconciliation Commission’s Call to Action # 92.
+Ta7talíya Nahanee belongs to Sḵwx̱wú7mesh Úxwumixw (Squamish Nation).
+She is a decolonial creative and educator who lives and works in her ancestral homelands on the shared territory of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) peoples, also known as the City of Vancouver.